Ananya0308/nft-minter-dapp/README.md

 3. Rename .env.example file to .env and add the values

 ```
-YOUR_PINATA_API_KEY=
+REACT_APP_CONTRACT_ADDRESS=
-YOUR_PINATA_API_SECRET=
+REACT_APP_METAMASK_PRIVATE_KEY=
-privatekey=
+REACT_APP_BACKEND_ADDR=http://ut5a2j42ihd433tksohp3h5umc.ingress.america.computer
 ```
 4. Run the app

 ```
 npm start
 ```

-Feel free to clone and modify the code as you wish.
+> Feel free to clone and modify the code as you wish.
 If you wish to contribute, please open a PR.